mesh-payments/api-auth-examples/dotnet/README.md

 HOST={YOUR HOST} API_KEY={YOUR KEY} API_SECRET={YOUR SECRET} dotnet run
 ```

-If you on Windows, then run from Powershell:
+If you are using Windows, then run from Powershell:

 ```powershell
 $env:HOST = '{YOUR HOST}'; $env:API_KEY = '{YOUR KEY}'; $env:API_SECRET = '{YOUR SECRET}'; `